Former Lockport CARES director follows his calling

-Pastor Kevin Wing worked from the beginning of the COVID pandemic as the executive director of Lockport CARES, the only homeless shelter in Lockport.
-Earlier this year he left the non-profit and is now the full time minister at Christ Community Church, literally a few houses away on Genesee Street.
+Pastor Kevin Wing worked from the beginning of the COVID-19 pandemic as the executive director of Lockport CARES, the only homeless shelter in Lockport.
+Earlier this year he left the non-profit and is now the full-time minister at Christ Community Church, literally a few houses away on Genesee Street.

 Lockport CARES Inc., where Wing served until Jan.
 28, is currently being overseen by the vice president of its board, Mark Liddell.